“Beware of little expenses. A small leak will sink a great ship.”

 Why they’ll say it: They have the incentive to get as much of your money under their money management as possible.
 Sometimes they’ll succeed in getting you to invest more than you would otherwise have invested.

 Why they’re wrong: They don’t have to charge you 1% Every.
 Single.
 Year.
 Until.
 You.
 Die. to have this impact.
 If you absolutely, positively have to have someone to manage your money for you (and there are some of you who do), then pay someone a flat fee every year instead.

-There’s a lot of caterwauling from the assets under management industry about why you should give them your money.
+There’s a lot of caterwauling from the assets under the money management industry about why you should give them your money.
 The primary reason is because it’s really financially lucrative.
 Once you get hooked up to that pipeline, it’s hard to stop.
 Horse carriage manufacturers said the same thing about the Ford automobile.
 The reality is that, for a vast majority of people, it’s an unnecessary fee.
-Now you see just how much it costs you and how much a potential money manager has to outperform the market every single year.
+Now you see just how much it costs you and how much a potential money management has to outperform the market every single year.
 I personally would rather try to find a professional coin flipper than risk those odds.